dbushell/dbushell-2k20/src/data/pages/privacy.md

 slug: privacy
 title: 'Privacy Policy'
 ---
-This policy explains how data is used when contacting **dbushell.com**.
+This policy explains how **dbushell.com** respects your privacy and data.

-💤 Last updated: 2018-05-30
+💤 Last updated: 2021-05-17

 #### How data is collected

 The [contact form](/contact/) asks for your **name** and **email address** and any information you wish to disclose pertaining to your enquiry.
 I may ask for more information in follow-up emails in order to adequately answer your questions.

+This website does not use 3rd party scripts for analytics nor tracking.

 #### Where data is stored

 When you contact me using the [contact form](/contact/) (or via email directly) all data is stored in a secure [Proton Mail](https://protonmail.com/) inbox.
-This inbox is encrypted with a very strong password and two-factor authentication requiring a second password or fingerprint to access.
-Both passwords are unique and randomly generated to over thirty characters long.
+This inbox is encrypted with a very strong password and two-factor authentication.
 Proton Mail servers are based in Switzerland.

 #### What data is used for